awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-cloudwatch-events.md

 # Use Amazon CloudWatch Events in Amazon Augmented AI<a name="a2i-cloudwatch-events"></a>

-Amazon Augmented AI uses Amazon CloudWatch Events \(CloudWatch Events\) to alert you when a human review loop changes status\.
-When a review loop changes to the `Completed`, `Failed`, or `Stopped` status, Augmented AI sends an event to CloudWatch Events similar to the following:
+Amazon Augmented AI uses Amazon CloudWatch Events to alert you when a human review loop status changes to `Completed`, `Failed`, or `Stopped`\.
+This event delivery is guaranteed at least once, which means all events created when human loops finish are successfully delivered to CloudWatch Events \(Amazon EventBridge\)\.
+When a review loop changes to one of these states, Augmented AI sends an event to CloudWatch Events similar to the following\.

 ```
 {